CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 <p align="center">
   <em>
-    Leading the charge on AthenaOS’s arm64 Fedora variant, engineered exclusively for macOS VMware Fusion.
-Driving the relentless evolution of the ShadowStrike Ideology and AthenaOS Theme with precision and vision.
-On a relentless mission to master Pop!_OS Cosmic’s port to VMware Fusion, while pushing Wayland support to its absolute limits on Apple Silicon virtualization.
-Shattering boundaries, redefining the future.
-Breaking barriers, rewriting the rules.
+    Leading the charge on AthenaOS’s arm64 Fedora variant, meticulously engineered for macOS VMware Fusion.
+Driving the relentless evolution of the ShadowStrike Ideology and AthenaOS Theme with unwavering precision and vision.
+On a mission to flawlessly port Pop!_OS Cosmic to VMware Fusion, while pushing Wayland support to its absolute limits on Apple Silicon virtualization.
+Breaking barriers, shattering boundaries, and redefining the future of virtualization.
   </em>
 </p>